Sub Coulomb barrier d+$^{208}$Pb scattering in the time-dependent basis function approach: Results and Discussions

 In Fig. \ref{fig_1}, we present the {\it E1} polarizability of the deuteron [see Eq.~(\ref{eq:alpha})] as a function of the truncation parameter $N_{\rm max}$ which is calculated with the LENPIC-N$^4$LO {\it NN} interaction for two basis strengths ($\omega=10$ and 20 MeV) of the HO basis.
 We also present two sets of results extracted from experiments along with their quoted uncertainties~\cite{Rodning:1982zz,Friar:1983zza} for comparison.
 We find from Fig. \ref{fig_1} that the {\it E1} polarizability of the deuteron predicted by the LENPIC-N$^4$LO interaction reaches a convergent value at sufficiently large $N_{\rm max}$ and that the {\it E1} polarizability is independent of $\omega$.
-The converged value $\alpha=0.635$ fm$^3$ is consistent with the two results extracted from experimental data~\cite{Rodning:1982zz,Friar:1983zza}.
-The {\it E1} polarizability of the deuteron based on the LENPIC-N$^4$LO interaction is also close to the results predicted by other realistic {\it NN} interactions~\cite{Friar:1984zzb,Friar:2005gv}.
+The converged value $\alpha=0.635$ fm$^3$, which will be employed in the following tBF calculations, is consistent with the two results extracted from experimental data~\cite{Rodning:1982zz,Friar:1983zza}.
+The {\it E1} polarizability of the deuteron based on the LENPIC-N$^4$LO interaction is also close to the results predicted by other realistic {\it NN} interactions~\cite{Friar:1984zzb,Friar:1997gv}.